mike-matera/cloud-native-server/README.md

 $CUSTOMIZE_CMD
 ```

 The commands are run as the user `$DEFAULT_USER`, not `root`.
-The variables from `rcEnv` are defined so you can add variables to `rcEnv` that are used by your custom repository command.
-The Ansible playbooks in `/init` are an example of how you can customize your systems.
+The Ansible playbooks in `/init` are an example of how you can customize your systems during startup.

 #### Why do user customization?